Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 Which Option Is Better for Barndominium Kits?

-Both stock and custom plans can potentially be paired with a barndominium kit, depending on the design, building system, engineering, and local requirements.
+Both stock and custom plans can potentially be paired with a barndominium kit or material package depending on the design, building system, engineering, and local requirements.

 A stock plan can be easier to price quickly because the dimensions, roofline, openings, and layout are already known.
 A custom plan can still work with a kit, but the kit must be designed or quoted around the custom layout.